symbiontik/k3s-gitops/README.md

 1. This change to your GitHub repository will cause the following actions to automatically occur:

 - Your Kubernetes cluster will deploy the `vault` app and resources on the next Flux sync.
+- Since `vault` will be a publicly accessible resource, `cert-manager` will generate an SSL certificate and traefik will create an ingress route for the service.
 - Terraform Cloud will deploy `vault` DNS and Zero Trust resources to Cloudflare.
-- Your `vault` application version will be checked for updates on the next Renovate sync.
+- Your `vault` application version will be checked for updates every Renovate sync.
+- Your `vault` application logs will be scraped by `promtail` and sent to `loki`.

 TODO: Build out this section.